 Chris Lilly, an award-winning pro who knows, shows how to grill like a pitmaster.
 His BBQ tips will earn you the title of neighborhood grill master.

-As we discussed in Easy Grilling Techniques for Perfect Cookout Results, mastering the skill of grilling requires discovering the “entry trick” from a pro who knows.
+Mastering the skill of grilling requires discovering the “entry trick” from a pro who knows.

 Fortunately, we have a BBQ pit master who is willing to share with us.